Herbert Quick: Biography

-Among his 18 books are the historical romances Vandemark's Folly (1922), The Hawkeye (1923), and The Invisible Woman (1924).
+His best known works are the Midland Trilogy of Vandemark's Folly (1922), The Hawkeye (1923), and The Invisible Woman (1924).
+The fictional stories describe the life of an Iowa pioneer.

 An early environmentalist, his best known non-fiction work was On Board the Good Ship Earth (1913).
 He also wrote an autobiography, One Man's Life (1925).

 Quick's 1906 comic novel, Double Trouble, or, Every Hero His Own Villain was the basis for a 1915 silent film produced by D.W.
 Griffith, directed by Christy Cabanne, and starring Douglas Fairbanks in one of his earliest film roles.

 Quick died on May 10, 1925, in Columbia, Missouri.

 Legacy

-The John Herbert Quick House was listed on the National Register of Historic Places in 1984.
-A statue of Quick was erected in Grundy Center, Iowa.
+The John Herbert Quick House near Berkeley Springs, Morgan County, West Virginia, was listed on the National Register of Historic Places in 1984.
+The Herbert Quick Schoolhouse, a historical, one-room schoolhouse, is in Grundy Center, Iowa.